Do you have a case where you want to win, or need to win your case?

 Hiring an advocate (attorney litigator) is not the same as hiring collaborative attorneys.
 Also, mediating* a case with only one attorney means ...The mediator helps people talk the issues through, supposedly helping to "settle" the dispute themselves.
 In this attorney's opinion, it would not be recommended in most cases, because typically the overbearing spouse simply bulldozes the other spouse.

 *[Mediation for visitation is not the same thing as mediation of an entire divorce case.
-Mediation for visitation/custody is required by law when there is no agreement.]
+Mediation for visitation/custody is required by law in CA when there is no agreement.]

 There are many pitfalls that can arise in divorce; many of them involve financial transactions that one spouse had no knowledge of; assets that one spouse did not know about; children that were conceived outside the marriage and spouse never knew other spouse was paying; secret business dealings that was predicated on all cash; illegal actions by one spouse implicating the other spouse who had no knowledge; large debts racked up by one spouse, without the other spouse even knowing such debt existed; one spouse signing the other spouse's name for a credit card, then ruining the other spouse's credit....
 NONE of these things, in this attorney's opinion, should be addressed in either mediation or collaborative law scenario.